Tomb Raider III: Gameplay

-Tomb Raider III is a single-player action-adventure game where the player controls the protagonist, Lara Croft, from a third-person perspective through five locations: India, South Pacific, London, Nevada, and Antarctica.
+Tomb Raider III is a single-player action-adventure game where the player controls the protagonist, Lara Croft, from a third-person perspective through five locations: India, South Pacific (specifically Indonesia according to the remaster's passport stamps), London, Nevada, and Antarctica.
 Once the player completes the first location (India), the following three (South Pacific, London, and Nevada) can be played in any order before the final location (Antarctica) closes the game.
 Each location features a series of enclosed levels that involve solving puzzles, jumping over obstacles, and defeating enemies.
 Most puzzles involve rearranging items, manipulating switches, or pushing objects.
 As Lara, the player can run, jump, climb, crawl, "monkey swing" across certain overhead frames, and swim and dive underwater for a limited period of time.
 Lara can sprint to gain a temporary burst of greater speed while running, which is useful for escaping errant boulders and other immediate disasters.

 To defeat enemies, the player can use a variety of weapons, including dual pistols, dual Uzis, a Desert Eagle, a shotgun, an MP5 submachine gun, a grenade launcher, a rocket launcher, and a harpoon gun for underwater use.
 The dual pistols have infinite ammunition and are Lara's default weapons, while the other weapons have finite ammunition and must be found in the levels.
-At one point in the game, Lara will be stripped of all her weapons, leaving the player defenceless and forced to use stealth, before recovering her pistols later.
+At one point in the game, Lara is stripped of all her weapons, leaving the player defenceless and forced to use stealth, before recovering her pistols later.
 Lara has a certain amount of health that decreases if she falls from a great height or when she is attacked by enemies.
 If Lara's health is fully depleted, the player must start the game again from a previous save point.
 Saving the player's progress on the PlayStation version of the game requires a memory card and consumes a Save Crystal from Lara's inventory.
 These can be found throughout each level and do not require the player to save the game at the pick-up spot.